aileen-byte/Team14/personal statements/Jeshmeera.md

 ### Top Implementation

 I also implemented the relevant code in the top-level module.
-Most notably, in the top-level module, we used the provided mux2 to select between the sequential address and the branch target based on PCsrc, and we (co-author Aileen) implemented this directly in the top.
+Most notably, in the top-level module, we used the provided mux2 to select between the sequential address and the branch target based on PCsrc, and we (co-author Pippa) implemented this directly in the top.
 This was a purposeful design choice we made to simplify the design and avoid creating an unnecessary additional module.

 ### Testing